OscarMansura/React-example/README.md

 Faqs i did a folder with mocks to use the arrays in a response to the answer by clicking on the icon "+" and sliding a response.

-Pizza we did a ingredient picker, that you can choose the thingas that you want or that the items if you change you idea.
+Pizza i did a ingredient picker, that you can choose the things that you want or take out the items if you change you idea.
 Using a folder name "atoms" and the folder "mocks"

 Apple just to make a part of a page from Apple.